KurtRoepke/Rebuild-profile/README.md

 Go to the windows registry by typing run and regedit.
 <img src="images/.png" height="80%" width="80%" />

-Go to local system, softwear, microsoft, windows nt, curent version, profile list.
+Go to local system, software, microsoft, windows nt, current version, profile list.
 <img src="images/.png" height="80%" width="80%" />

 Next find the security identifier and export it to your desktop and delete the key in the registy.